-Group Amount (£) Council Amount (£) Qualitative factors considered Materiality for the financial statements £43,830,000 0,000 £43,575,000 We decided that gross total cost of services expenditure in appropriate benchmark.
-Given the increasing level of public activities during a sustained period of cost-cutting and efficient consider that it is appropriate to set the percentage applied Performance materiality £32,873,000 £32,681,000 We have not previously identified significant control deficiencies as a result of our audit work and there were no material misstatements in the 2016/17 draft accounts.
+Group Amount (£) Council Amount (£) Qualitative factors considered Materiality for the financial statements £43,830,000 £43,575,000 We decided that gross total cost of services expenditure in year was the most appropriate benchmark.
+Given the increasing level of public interest in the Council's activities during a sustained period of cost-cutting and efficiency measures we consider that it is appropriate to set the percentage applied at 1.5%.
+Performance materiality £32,873,000 £32,681,000 We have not previously identified significant control deficiencies as a result of our audit work and there were no material misstatements in the 2016/17 draft accounts.
 We decided that performance materiality of 75% of materiality is an appropriate level.
 Trivial matters £2,191,000 £2,178,000 Our trivial threshold has been calculated as 5% of materiality.
 We will report any errors over this threshold to those charged within governance within this report.
 Materiality for specific transactions, balances or disclosures £100,000 £100,000 We have identified senior officers remuneration (including exit packages for senior officers) as a sensitive item and set a lower materiality of £100,000 for testing these items based on the fact that we consider the disclosures to be sensitive and of specific interest to the reader of the financial statements.